BTCCoffeeTable/Volume-Zero/v0.01/src/makefile-vc.md

-The makefile.vc file is a makefile that is included in the original Bitcoin source code, and is used to compile the Bitcoin software on Microsoft Visual Studio (MSVC) on Windows operating system.

-The makefile.vc file contains several rules for compiling the Bitcoin software, which include:

-1. Compiling the source code: The makefile.vc file includes rules for compiling each source code file, including main.cpp, net.cpp, util.cpp, and many others.
-2. Linking object files: Once all of the source code files have been compiled, the makefile.vc file includes rules for linking the object files together into the final Bitcoin executable, which is called "bitcoin.exe".
-3. Defining compilation options: The makefile.vc file defines various compilation options that are used by the MSVC compiler, such as the include paths, linker options, and compiler flags.
-4. Generating dependencies: The makefile.vc file also includes rules for generating dependencies between source code files, which helps to ensure that the code is recompiled when a dependency changes.
+The makefile.vc file in the Bitcoin v0.01 Alpha codebase is a makefile specifically designed for Microsoft Visual C++ (VC).
+Makefiles are a type of script used by the make build automation tool to compile and link programs.

+This makefile contains instructions for how to build the Bitcoin software on a system with Visual C++.
+It includes paths to necessary libraries, compiler flags, and rules for building each component of the software.

+The file begins by setting up some conditions and variables for the build process.
+It then defines the paths to the necessary include files and libraries.
+Following this, it lists the libraries that need to be linked to the Bitcoin software.

+The makefile then defines a series of rules for building the Bitcoin software.
+Each rule specifies a target file that needs to be built, the source files that the target depends on, and the commands to run to build the target.

+This makefile provides a glimpse into the behind-the-scenes work that goes into building and maintaining a software project of this scale.